Go to Twin Peaks Table of Contents for a note on the analysis.

 Windom Earle played a flute in the scene of his relation of the story of the White Lodge and the Black Lodge.
 When the child was hit by Richard's truck, a woman in a green shirt with Kokopelli was present.

 (1-2) Richard Horne drives the black, flatbed truck into an open field surrounded with trees.
 A yellow car and a white pick up with the hood popped are also parked there.
 We see the reflection of a the top of a utility pole in the windshield of the truck, which should remind of the utility pole where he had struck the boy.
 (3) He gets out and kicks the grill of the truck, enraged to see blood on it.
-He takes a cloth and bottle of water from the truck (4) and wipes blood off the grill of the truck (license NP8B3JD).
+He takes a cloth and bottle of fluid from the truck (4) and wipes blood off the grill of the truck (license NP8B3JD).
 Clean areas now are left amongst sooty areas on the grill and are themselves a "tell".
 He carelessly tosses the bloody rag and water in the grass and climbs back in the truck.

 A theme of washing now enters, and with Ike the Spike soaked in blood it might have entered one's mind that he needed to wash up before anyone saw him.

 The truck is a 1973 6th generation Ford F-Series.
 Perhaps only coincidence but Bill Hastings' birthdate was 1973, as was Mr. C's.
 We know that it is impossible for Mr. C to have a birthdate of 1973 yet there it is on his mugshot and prints sheet.
 The same birthdate as Bill Hastings.
 So, I do wonder about this death truck, that ran over the little boy, especially when we consider the mother and son playing the catch-me game that reminds of the doppel catching up with and grabbing Cooper to take his place.
 The viewer is still struggling with Richard Horne, who he is, if he might be a son of Audrey, who has yet to enter the story, and who might his father be.
 Might it be Mr. C?
-Do we have a hint of that with the truck?
-But why 1973?
-Perhaps only coincidence.
+Do we have a hint of that with the 1973 truck?

 Another 1973 truck in The Return was the red one that was in our first view of Twin Peaks in part one, that delivered the shovels to Jacoby.

 We were to remember 4-3-0 and Richard and Linda and birds with one stone.
-If its' 2016, then the trucks and Bill Hastings are 43 years of age, and Mr. C, according to his prison document, is supposedly 43 years of age as well.
+If it is 2016, then the trucks and Bill Hastings are 43 years of age, and Mr. C, according to his prison document, is supposedly 43 years of age as well.
 This isn't 4-3-0, but it may be interesting that we might have a version of 4-3-0 here.